-For the Adventure photography, Everest three passes trekking is incredible.
-Everest region itself is a paradise for the adventurous journey and this trek is rewarding for the adventure photography.
-The trek begins from Lukla and walk to Namche Bazaar.
-The brilliant Himalayas and picturesque Namche Bazaar can offer you some opportunities for the wonderful snaps during the trek.
+For Adventure photography, Everest's three passes adventure photography trek is incredible.
+Everest region itself is a paradise for the adventurous journey and this trek is rewarding for adventure photography.
+The trek begins from Lukla and walks to Namche Bazaar.
+The brilliant Himalayas and picturesque Namche Bazaar can offer you some opportunities for wonderful snaps during the trek.

-Nepal Kameleon Holidays exclusively organizes Adventure Photography Trek in Everest on the Everest three pass trails.
+Nepal Kameleon Holidays exclusively organizes Everest Three Passes Adventure Photography Trek on the Everest three pass trails.
 Everybody, who are interested in this trek needs physical fitness and acclimatization that we make you accustomed during the trek with rest days.
 So, charge your camera and make sure you have enough spare memory sticks.

 After the trip, you may prefer to go to the short and exciting tours to Pokhara and Chitwan.
 Please, have a look.